 Parent Infant Program

 Getting started early is the key to success.
 The goal of our Parent-Infant Program is to empower parents to communicate with their young children with hearing loss.
 This means helping parents to understand about hearing loss and communication options, and how hearing loss can impact communication development.
 When parents feel comfortable in their communication with their children, it impacts the bond and future language development.
-Sessions occur with a speech-language pathologist or a teacher for the deaf/hard-of-hearing one to two hours a week.
+Sessions occur with a teacher for the deaf/hard-of-hearing one to two hours a week.
+We enroll year-round.

 Our Toddler Program is for children who are ready to begin social interactions in small group settings, usually around age two.
 Students meet Monday through Friday, 8:30 a.m. to noon.
 The group provides an opportunity for learning social language and for playing with other children in a linguistically rich, supportive environment.
-Individual therapy is provided for each toddler by a teacher of the deaf/hard-of-hearing or a speech-language pathologist.
+Individual therapy is provided for each toddler by a teacher of the deaf/hard-of-hearing.
 The focus of this program is on developing communication, including listening, language and speech skills.
 Toddlers attend this half-day program between three and five days a week.
+We enroll year-round.

 After transitioning to mainstream classrooms, some students can benefit from supplemental speech and language therapy from Northern Voices teachers during their early elementary years.
 These are provided on an individual need basis.
 Teacher and peer in-services, as well as student observation, are also provided at the mainstream schools by Northern Voices staff.